 - Add 30 g spinach and continue steaming for 1 minute.
 Remove from the heat.
 Reserve the water used for steaming.

-- Blend the fruit and vegetables with 3 tbs of reserved water, using a food processor or electric hand blender, until you are happy with the consistency (Note 2).
+- Blend the fruit and vegetables with 3 tbs of reserved water, using a blender, food processor or electric hand blender, until you are happy with the consistency (Note 2).

 Thermomix Instructions